 Parkwalk invests in businesses creating solutions to real-world challenges, with IP-protected innovations, across a range of sectors including life sciences, AI, quantum computing, advanced materials, genomics, cleantech, future of mobility, medtech and big data.

-IQ Capital is a venture capital firm, based between Cambridge and London, that invests in ‘deep-tech’ across sectors including machine learning, AI, robotics, and advanced engineering and materials, and data-focused propositions based on disruptive algorithms.
+About IQ Capital: IQ Capital is a venture capital firm, based between Cambridge and London, that invests in ‘deep-tech’ across sectors including machine learning, AI, robotics, and advanced engineering and materials, and data-focused propositions based on disruptive algorithms.
 All of the firm’s portfolio companies are capable of dominating their respective markets on a global scale.
 Initial investments range from £300k to £5m, with capacity for follow-on investment up to £30m.

 The IQ Capital team has achieved over 20 exits to date, to companies including Oracle, Google, Apple, Huawei, and Facebook, and several IPOs.
 IQ Capital has led 28 investments over the last three years.
 The firm is currently investing at seed and Series A stage from its third venture fund.

-About Amadeus Capital Partners Opens in a new window: Amadeus Capital Partners is a global technology investor.
+About Amadeus Capital Partners: Amadeus Capital Partners is a global technology investor.
 Since 1997, the firm has raised over $1bn for investment and used it to back more than 130 companies.
 With vast experience and a great network, Amadeus’ team of investors and entrepreneurs share a passion for the transformative power of technology.
 We invest in consumer services, financial technology, artificial intelligence, cyber security, medical technology, digital healthcare and digital media.

 Early stage investments we’ve made include rare disease treatment discovery platform Healx, massively parallel simulation platform Improbable; Graphcore, innovators in intelligent microprocessors, and speech recognition company VocalIQ (acquired by Apple).